-If it is your first time traveling to Hawaii, then you may need a bit of help packing, as you might not know what to expect on your upcoming trip.
+If it is your first time, you might not know what to wear in Hawaii.
 The weather in Hawaii is tropical and mild, with temperatures ranging from 78 to 88 degrees Fahrenheit during the day and 65 to 75 degrees Fahrenheit at night.
 With such consistency throughout the year, as you might expect, there isn’t a lot variety in clothing that becomes necessary; however, there are still some recommendations which can be helpful for new travelers.

 While it rains throughout the year, the wettest season is typically during the winter months.
 But since the temperatures will not be very cold, your best bet in protecting yourself from Hawaii’s often rainy weather is to use an umbrella.
 If you feel you need to bring one, you should invest in one of those small collapsible types that you can easily pack in your suitcase.
 Or you can buy one at a convenience store when you arrive in Hawaii.